nashtech-garage/nodejs-msa/docs/development-guide.md

     <a href="javascript: void(0)"><strong>2.
 Database schema</strong></a>
   </summary>

-The below database schema is designed by [dbdesigner](https://erd.dbdesigner.net/)
+The below database schema is designed by using [dbdesigner](https://erd.dbdesigner.net/).
+You can import this file [room-booking.dbml](/docs/db-schema/room-booking.dbml) into **dbdesigner** to visualize the db schema like the below image.

 ![Database schema](/docs/imgs/db-schema.png)
 </details>